oslocyclotronlab/IntpartSummerSchool2019/talys_import_nld_gsf/Readme.md

   outdensity y
   outgamma y
   ```
   Then you might want to copy out and plot the nld and gsfs that talys uses.
-It's in the output file somewhere like
+It's in the output file somewhere like.
+Check whether the output says *Level density per parity*.
+If so, to get the total NLD for plotting, multiply it by 2.
   ```

   Level density parameters for Z= 94 N=146 (240Pu)